 Unmanned Aerial Vehicle (UAV) Pilot Program

-The Culver City Police Unmanned Aerial Vehicles (UAV) are very powerful and versatile officer and community safety tools.
-Light weight and easy to transport, UAVs can be quickly deployed to assist Police, Fire and Public Works personnel in enhancing public safety, and search and rescue operations.
-The UAVs will be used to provide aerial support during tactical Police and Fire operations, and provide an added layer of transparency and accountability by recording aerial video of the incidents.
+The Culver City Police and Fire Departments’ Unmanned Aerial Vehicles (UAV) are very powerful and versatile community safety tools.
+Light weight and easy to transport, UAVs can be quickly deployed to assist Police and Fire personnel in handling rapidly unfolding emergency incidents.
+The UAVs will be used to provide aerial support during emergency Police and Fire operations, and provide an added layer of transparency and accountability by recording aerial video of the incidents.
 The UAVs will utilize a high definition camera and/or forward looking infrared (FLIR) camera system to provide real time situational awareness, which will help public safety officers in locating both suspects and victims.

-In addition to providing situational awareness to public safety and other City personnel, the Unmanned Aerial Vehicle (UAV) program will assist in crime and accident scene reconstruction, and disaster management.
-The UAV program will have the added benefit of enhancing safety to City personnel by limiting their exposure to the dangers of natural disasters, chemical, and biological threats.
+In addition to providing situational awareness to public safety, the UAV program will assist in crime scene reconstruction, and disaster management.
+The UAV program will have the added benefit of enhancing safety to City personnel by limiting their exposure to the dangers of natural disasters, chemical, explosive, and biological threats.

 On March 13, 2018, City Council approved the purchase order to Ackah Sarbah Botach Tactical for the purchase of two (2) DJI Matrice 210, four (4) DJI Phantom 4 Pro, two (2) DJI Spark Unmanned Aerial Vehicles (UAV) and accessories.
 During this time, a department policy was also developed.